fack2/PORTFOLIO/README.md

 ## Description

-in this project , we are creating a simple one page to serve an introducation for our developing team . the idea is to create an introductry website that introduces our work to potential clients .
+In this project , we are creating a simple one page to serve an introducation for our developing team . the idea is to create an introductry website that introduces our work to potential clients .

 ## Sections

-our website will be a single html page in 3 different sections who we are : an individual biographic description of each team contact us : A contact form that allows questions to be sent and keep in touch from potential clients what we do :  Description of our work and skills
+Our website will be a single html page in 3 different sections who we are : an individual biographic description of each team contact us : A contact form that allows questions to be sent and keep in touch from potential clients what we do :  Description of our work and skills

 ## Work flow

-we have divided  the work into 3 main aspects , the oversll html , ovrall css and the more specific coding of the contact form , each of us will start with one aspect
+We have divided  the work into 3 main aspects , the oversll html , ovrall css and the more specific coding of the contact form , each of us will start with one aspect

 ## Technologies in use

-1- mobile first
+1- Mobile first
-2- accesssibility
+2- Accesssibility

 ## Initial Sketches